 When we took it to our local independent Toyota mechanic for a routine service he noted that one of the rear shocks had blown recently, most likely a result of me jamming an entire flat-packed IKEA kitchen in the back and then crossing the San Mateo Bridge to get it back home.
 The van was quite overloaded and hitting the bump stops over larger undulations in the road.
 Replacing the shocks with a set of KYB’s made it ride smoother and corner better than it had before so that worked out well in the end.

 At this point we had owned the van for about 2.5 years and had put about 40,000 more miles on it.
 We had made the decision to uproot our lives and move to Colorado and start over from scratch.
-California seemed stuck in a budget quagmire, the local schools were constantly in trouble financially, and after twenty years my career was not anything I wanted to continue with any longer.
-As we were getting the house ready for sale over a period of a few months, we did a lot of work to it.
+California seemed stuck in a budget quagmire, the local schools were constantly in trouble financially, and after twenty years my chosen career was not anything I wanted to continue with any longer.
+As we were getting the house ready for sale over a period of a few months (early in 2010), we did a lot of work to it.

 A few episodes ago I mentioned some garbage cans in a picture that I said would play a part at a later date.
 Well, we had a very large double-decker deck rebuilt and changed some landscaping at the same time.
 As a result the garbage cans were temporarily moved from the side of the house under a cantilevered section to a spot between the Sienna and the wooden fence.
 The painter we hired to stain the deck started his work and at the end of the first day of this large project tossed the rags into the trash can.
 In the middle of the night my wife awoke to a noise and sent me to investigate.